 Billy's main constraints were:

-Supporting him was his commitment, his technical and physical skills, his experience of being in the trial situations, and the supportive resources he had around him (parents, club, and peers).
+Supporting him were his commitment, his technical and physical skills, his experience of being in the trial situations, and the supportive resources he had around him (parents, club, and peers).
 Working together, we minimised his constraints.
 By conducting a self-assessment of the most important criteria required for trial success (physical, technical and mental), we developed a training strategy that realigned his training time more appropriately.
 This also served to put his fitness test into perspective, as it was only one of 17 criteria he had to satisfy.
 By increasing his fitness preparation, Billy was able to improve his self-confidence.

 By visually re-editing past fitness failures with pictures of him performing well in the test, Billy was also able to increase his fitness confidence.
 By mentally rehearsing the whole trial performance, Billy was able to increase his general levels of confidence.
 Together we conducted the gestalt therapy technique of the 'empty chair', which involved having a conversation with himself.
 As a result, Billy increased his self-awareness, becoming more conscious of his internal dialogue.
-Practicing giving descriptive feedback in the moment (saying only how he was feeling or what he could see or hear), allowed him to move from imagining the future (which usually made him feel anxious) to paying attention to the present and with it what he needed to do at the moment (thereby increasing his effectiveness).
+Practicing giving descriptive feedback at the moment (saying only how he was feeling or what he could see or hear), allowed him to move from imagining the future (which usually made him feel anxious) to paying attention to the present and with it what he needed to do at the moment (thereby increasing his effectiveness).
 Billy also recorded insights and learning experiences in a journal, which further increased his self-awareness.

 Billy began to maximise his resources by choosing to spend his time only with people who were supportive of him, and by channelling his drive and energy into our mental skill programme.

 3 - Support